 Skip to main content

-Discovery is an Alpha Release — the same badge you’ll see on the Discover section in the dashboard.
-The sensor and findings model are evolving, and surfaces may change between releases.
+Discovery is evolving — the sensor and findings model are still changing, and surfaces may change between releases.

 You can’t govern what you can’t see.
 Discovery answers the first question of any AI governance program — what agentic AI is actually running in my environment? — with a lightweight endpoint sensor that scans each host and reports what it finds to your Discover dashboard.